Q. What is the purpose of shared services, and why did NAR develop the Shared Services Toolkit?

-Shared services programs help REALTOR® associations expand services and streamline management through strategic partnerships.
-Shared services is not about mergers—it’s about collaborations, partnerships, and other mutually beneficial relationships among REALTOR® associations that enhance the level of service to all members and increase the association’s efficiency and productivity.
+A. Shared services programs help REALTOR® associations expand services and streamline management through strategic partnerships.
+Shared services are not about mergers.
+The Shared Services Toolkit was developed for use by REALTOR® associations that are considering collaborations, partnerships, and other mutually beneficial relationships with other REALTOR® associations to enhance the level of service to all members and increase the association’s efficiency and productivity.

 Q. Is this another push for local association mergers?